toufeeque-ahmed/SQL-music_saless/README.md

 ORDER BY c DESC

-/* Q3: What are top 3 values of total invoice? */
+**Q3: What are top 3 values of total invoice?**

 SELECT total
 FROM invoice
 ORDER BY total DESC

-/* Q4: Which city has the best customers?
+**Q4: Which city has the best customers?
 We would like to throw a promotional Music Festival in the city we made the most money.
 Write a query that returns one city that has the highest sum of invoice totals.
-Return both the city name & sum of all invoice totals */
+Return both the city name & sum of all invoice totals**

 SELECT billing_city,SUM(total) AS InvoiceTotal
 FROM invoice